darthwalsh/bin/apps/AICodeReview.md

 - [ ] Try https://coderabbit.ai/ Open Source plan, if it supports line-by-line code review?
 - [ ] https://docs.coderabbit.ai/about/pricing

+## Cursor IDE code review
+Seems to need a remote origin to work.
+- [x] Try once
+- [ ] Try for a few week, see how useful
 ## Work Internal AI PRs
 >Uses Azure OpenAI and Claude models for intelligent code review

-- [ ] try it for a few weeks, see how useful it is
+- [x] try it for a few weeks, see how useful it is -- slightly useful